-In this guide, we’ll break down the role of a web designer vs. a web developer, including the various titles and essential skill sets involved.
-We’ll also discuss how you might go about choosing between the two paths.
+In this guide, we’ll break down the role of a web designer vs. a web developer, and we’ll also discuss how you might go about choosing between the two paths.
 Let’s get started!

 The Role of a Web Designer